section-engineering-education/engineering-education/articles/comparing-graphical-user-interface-gui-and-command-line-interface-cli/index.md

 Graphical user interfaces have become a standard user-centered design when it comes to software application programming.
 They provide users the capacity to interact and operate electronic devices, more so, computers.

-Apple Inc.&#39;s [Macintosh](history-computer.com/macintosh-by-apple-complete-history-of-mac-computers/) and [Microsoft operating system](https://www.microsoft.com/en-us/windows) are excellent examples of GUI.
+Apple Inc.'s [Macintosh](history-computer.com/macintosh-by-apple-complete-history-of-mac-computers/) and [Microsoft operating system](https://www.microsoft.com/en-us/windows) are excellent examples of GUI.

 ### What is CLI?